jackhong12/Apriori/README.md

 ### Example

-- For instance, if you want to run the pthread version of the Apriori algorithm, you can use the below commands.
+- For instance, if you want to run the pthread version of the Apriori algorithm, you can use the commands below.

   ```bash
   cd pthread